pingcap/blog/tidb-in-mobike.md

 Inside the TiDB project, there are several components:

-1. TiDB cluster consists of **stateless TiDB instances** and serves as a stateless SQL layer that processes users’ SQL queries, accesses data in the storage layer, and returns corresponding results.
+1. TiDB cluster consists of **stateless TiDB instances** and serves as a stateless SQL layer that processes users' SQL queries, accesses data in the storage layer, and returns corresponding results.

 2. [TiKV](https://github.com/pingcap/tikv) cluster, composed of **TiKV instances**, is the distributed transactional Key-Value storage where the data resides.
 Regardless of whether the data comes, it is stored in TiKV eventually.
 It uses the [Raft](https://raft.github.io/) protocol for replication to ensure data consistency and disaster recovery.